Food Corner

 Can you eat green peppercorns?

 Green peppercorns are the unripe berries of black pepper.
 These are less spicy compared to black pepper.
 Therefore you can eat green peppercorn as it is if you like spicy food.
-However there are many different recipes that you can use green peppercorns.
-While this green peppercorn pickle is one of the ways you can eat peppercorns you can add it in to your curries and salads to add mild spiciness and flavor.
+However, there are many different recipes that you can use green peppercorns.
+While this green peppercorn pickle is one of the ways you can eat peppercorns you can add it to your curries and salads to add mild spiciness and flavor.

 green peppercorns